-Dr. Kristin Murphy has worked as both an independent consultant and marketing professional and has held roles specific to change management and leadership development, sales training, strategic planning and market research.
+Kristin Murphy has worked as both an independent consultant and marketing professional and has held roles specific to change management and leadership development, sales training, strategic planning and market research.
 While employed at Nortel Networks, Dr. Murphy led the change management program associated with a major business model and product development transition.
 She also served as the expert consultant to the executive board of Nortel’s $3B Optical Network business and led the development of company-wide executive strategy and innovation sessions.
 Dr. Murphy was selected for Nortel’s high-potential leadership program which led to her transition to senior-line management positions in strategic marketing and planning.
 She joined SAS in 2006 to establish a new department focused on strategic marketing research and competitive intelligence.
-In 2015, Dr. Murphy moved to her current role as Associate Director for Organization Development at PAREXEL.
+In 2015, Dr. Murphy became Associate Director for Organization Development at PAREXEL, and in 2017 she joined Ellucian as Vice President for Market Strategy and Research.
+She is currently a Principal consultant with Green Peak Partners, with a focus on leadership development, talent assessment, and organization effectiveness.
 Dr. Murphy graduated Phi Beta Kappa from Colgate University, studied at Universität Freiburg and has a M.S. and Ph.D. from North Carolina State University in Psychology.
 In addition to her membership on the Park Advisory Board, Dr. Murphy also serves on the Advisory Board for the NC State Poole College of Management Executive Education program.

-Melissa Bostrom is currently assistant dean for graduate student professional development in The Graduate School at Duke.
+Melissa Bostrom is assistant dean for graduate student professional development in The Graduate School at Duke.
 She is co-PI on The Graduate School's Duke OPTIONS project, funded by the Council of Graduate Schools ETS/CGS Award for Innovation in Promoting Success in Graduate Education.
-Bostrom has been invited to speak regionally as well as nationally on graduate student professional development and is a member of the Graduate Career Consortium.
+Bostrom has been invited to speak nationally as well as internationally on graduate student professional development and is a member of the Graduate Career Consortium.
 In her previous position as director of graduate academic and professional development at North Carolina State University, Bostrom co-created the Graduate Leadership Development Series (GLDS) with Dr. Lanny Hass, Eleanor Stell, and Dr. Rhonda Sutton.
-Originally funded through a grant from the Procter & Gamble Higher Education Foundation, the GLDS program served graduate students at NC State from 2010 to 2013.
-The Emerging Leaders Institute at Duke grew out of the GLDS program.
-Bostrom has spent the last 15 years of her career in higher education, including serving as assistant professor of management and corporate communication at Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and teaching in the English departments of UNC and NC State.
+Originally funded through a grant from the Procter & Gamble Higher Education Foundation, the GLDS program served graduate students at NC State from 2010 to 2013; the Emerging Leaders Institute at Duke grew out of the GLDS program.
+Bostrom has spent two decades working in higher education, including serving as assistant professor of management and corporate communication at Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and teaching in the English departments of UNC and NC State.
 She has also worked in corporate human resources and technical recruiting.
-She received her BA in English and psychology from Denison University and her M.A. and Ph.D. in English from UNC.
+She received her B.A. in English and psychology from Denison University and her M.A. and Ph.D. in English from UNC.